chromium/chromium/docs/updater/protocol_3_1.md

      received.
 The client should generally save this value for use in future update checks (for examples, see `request.app.ping.rd` and `request.app.installdate`).

+#### `systemrequirements` Objects (Update Check Response)
+A `systemrequirements` object contains information about the operating system that the application requires to install.
+It has the following members:
+ *   `platform`: The operating system family that the application requires (e.g. "win", "mac", "linux", "ios", "android"), or "" if not applicable.
+ *   `arch`: Expected host processor architecture that the app is compatible with. `arch` can be a single entry, or multiple entries separated with `,`.
+     Entries prefixed with a `-` (negative entries) indicate non-compatible hosts.
+Examples:
+     * `arch` == "x86".
+     * `arch` == "x64".
+     * `arch` == "x86,x64,-arm64": installation will fail if the underlying host is arm64.
+ *   `min_os_version`: The minimum required version of the operating system, or "" if not applicable.

 #### `app` Objects (Update Check Response)
 An app object represents a per-application acknowledgement of the request.
 If an